UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

 ``SystemDevelopment2015/Examples/week-05-matplotlib``

-there are "learner" and instructor notebooks in there.
-I suggest you use the learner one...
+There are "learner" and instructor notebooks in there.
+They are identical, but if you use the learner one you can mess with it and not mess up the main one...

 If you really want to use MPL, I suggest you run through a more thorough one to really get an idea how it all works: